-The Music School which is currently housed in a dedicated building near the Auden Theatre boasts an impressive list of old boys, the most famous of whom is Benjamin Britten who attended Gresham’s from 1928-1930, during which time he wrote some of his music.
+The Britten Building, named after Old Greshamian, Benjamin Britten, is home to the School’s impressive music school.
 Other musical Old Greshamians include Ronan Collett (baritone), Humphrey Berney (Blake), Gavin Horsley (ROH), George Stiles (West End composer) and more recently Tom Appleton who is a member of the renowned Monteverdi Choir.
 Several pupils have sung with the National Youth Choir of Great Britain and Laudibus and Rudolphus Choirs.

 To cater for our A level Music Technology students the department is now equipped with a suite of Apple Mac computers with state-of-the-art sequencing and notation software, linked to the most up-to-date digital mixing desk in the Recording Studio.